lexra/wheelchair/README.md

 sudo apt install -y cuda-compat-12-2 cuda-toolkit-12-2
 ```

-Note: do not install `nvidia-cuda-toolkit`; if already installed, use the following to remove:
+Note: do not install the `nvidia-cuda-toolkit`; if already installed, use the following to remove:

 ```
 apt autoremove nvidia-cuda-toolkit -- purge